Buenos Ayres

 Buenos Ayres is a village in Trinidad and Tobago.
 It is located in southwestern Trinidad, north of Erin and southeast of Point Fortin.
 Buenos Ayres is the hometown of the calypsonian Cro Cro.
 The Erin Savannas, one of the last remaining natural savannas in Trinidad and Tobago, is located just east of Buenos Ayres.

 Climate

-Area has a relatively rare tropical monsoon climate, occasionally also known as a tropical wet climate or tropical monsoon and trade-wind littoral climate.
+The area has a relatively rare tropical monsoon climate, occasionally also known as a tropical wet climate or tropical monsoon and trade-wind littoral climate.
 The Köppen Climate Classification subtype for this climate is "Am" (tropical monsoon climate).